apostrophecms/apostrophe-documentation/docs/reference/modules/apostrophe-oembed/README.md

 Create the browser-side object `apos.oembed` for convenient oembed queries and display of oembed responses.
 Called by `afterConstruct`.
 ### createOembetter()
-Creates an instance of the `oembetter` module and adds the standard whitelist.
+Creates an instance of the `oembetter` module and adds the standard allowlist.
 Called by `afterConstruct`.
 ### enhanceOembetter()
 Enhances oembetter to support services better or to support services